-The Great Mosquito Bucket Hack
+The Mosquito Bucket Hack That Works

 This post is for you IF:

-• you worry about diseases spread by mosquitoes
+• You worry about diseases spread by mosquitoes.

-• mosquitoes love you.
+• Mosquitoes love you.

-a package of Mosquito Dunks® (a larvicide)
+-ONE Mosquito Dunks® (a larvicide)

 Instructions: